Early records.

 Following the beginning of Coal Nationalisation in 1938, the Forest of Dean was exempted due to its unique form of ownership and history.
 The Coal Industry Nationalisation Act 1946 also included specific exemptions.
 Some large colliery gales were subsequently purchased by the National Coal Board (NCB) but a small royalty continued to be paid by the Board, to the Freeminer Deep Gale Trustees.
 The last deep mine closed on Christmas Day 1965 and the payments ceased.

-As large mines closed and NCB miners began looking for work, some NCB miners began their own collieries, or went to work in existing Freemines.
+As large mines closed and ex-NCB miners began looking for work, some of the ex-NCB miners began their own collieries, or went to work in existing Freemines.
 Throughout the 1960's/70's there were over 20 collieries, usually operated by just a few men at each mine.
-One of the largest of these later Freemines was Hopewell colliery, run by the Hinton brothers and employing around a dozen miners at any time.
-Hopewell closed for a while in 1989, to be re-opened as a working colliery with an underground musem.
+One of the largest of these later Freemines was Hopewell colliery, run by the Hinton brothers and employing around a dozen miners at any time (Bert Hinton once quipped that if there were ever thirteen miners working, he would either fire one of them, or employ another!).
+Hopewell closed in 1989, to be re-opened shortly after as a working colliery with an underground museum.

 More recently, Freeminers have been involved in projects as diverse as tunnelling projects under the Severn, the Channel Tunnel, Combe Down Stone Mines stabilisation.